aerian-studios/ignite-typescript-boilerplate/readme.md

 Microsoft created [TypeScript React Native Starter](https://github.com/Microsoft/TypeScript-React-Native-Starter), which includes a walkthrough on switching projects to TypeScript.

-(React TypeScript Tutorial)[https://github.com/DanielRosenwasser/React-TypeScript-Tutorial] is React rather than React Native, but has useful guides.
+[React TypeScript Tutorial](https://github.com/DanielRosenwasser/React-TypeScript-Tutorial) is React rather than React Native, but has useful guides.

+[This post](http://blog.novanet.no/easy-typescript-with-react-native/) is a good run-through of the [react-native-typescript-transfomer](https://github.com/ds300/react-native-typescript-transformer), which allows us to skip the transpile step that we were using before.
+Thanks @wormyy for the [heads-up](#1) on this.